robot-exploration/robot-exploration.github.io/_posts/2025-07-16-advising-philosophy.md

 important questions, and share it in a way that others can understand, trust, and build on.

+To ground this philosophy, I want to share a personal example.
+One of the major projects from my PhD was a new localization technique that removed a key limitation present in much of the prior work.
+It took time to get there - longer than many of the faster-turnaround projects my peers pursued - and once I had the core result, I resisted the pressure to rush it out.
+I invested substantial time in writing, analysis, and experimental validation to make sure the contribution was clear, well-supported, and compelling.

+That work eventually received the King-Sun Fu Best Paper Award from IEEE Transactions on Robotics, the flagship journal in our field.
+More importantly, it remains one of the results I’m most proud of - technically, intellectually, and in terms of long-term impact.
+One carefully executed paper can shape a field
+- and a career - more than five rushed ones.

+This is the kind of work I want to enable.
+My hope is to create an environment where students are supported in taking the time and space to pursue deep, ambitious research that genuinely matters.

 ### The magnitude of world-class problems and the myth of breakthroughs

 Major research problems - those that are impactful to society and push the our